 The RDS instance was created after January 01, 2021.

 If the RDS instance runs RDS Basic Edition or RDS High-availability Edition, make sure that the cross-region backup feature is disabled.
 If the cross-region backup feature is enabled, you must disable it before you enable the snapshot backup feature.
-For more information, see Enable cross-region backups for a single RDS instance in the ApsaraDB RDS console.
+For more information, see Use the cross-region backup feature.

 The AliyunServiceRoleForDBS service-linked role is created by using your Alibaba Cloud account when you use the backup feature of ApsaraDB RDS for the first time.
 For more information, see How do I create a service-linked role for DBS?

 If your RDS instance runs RDS Basic Edition or RDS High-availability Edition, the snapshot backup feature does not support cross-region backups.
-For more information, see Enable the cross-region backup feature for an ApsaraDB RDS for SQL Server instance.
+For more information, see Use the cross-region backup feature.

 Snapshot backup files cannot be downloaded.